 Many experts agree that Python is the best language to use to test out new software.
 Remember the whole “Swiss Army Knife” of code thing, the versatility across platforms, and the “whitespace” rule?
 This where it all ties together.

 Since Python code is often cleaner and more concise, it's a more wieldy problem-solving programming language than many of its peers.
 The platform isn’t a problem, since it’s compatible with all the major ones.

 Another major draw of this language is its extensive library, and not the kind that sends politely threatening overdue notices.

 In the coding world, libraries like PyTorch and TensorFlow provide a database of working code that programmers can use in a variety of projects.
 Experts and newbies alike will appreciate these ample resources and the supportive communities that come with them.

 10. There are countless free resources available to Python programming newbies

 Learning something new, especially something that turns the inner workings of the most sophisticated software and tech tools on the planet, can be incredibly intimidating.

 But it doesn’t have to be!

 There are dozens of quality free platforms available to folks at any level of programming experience.
-We also know that sometimes it takes a supportive, expert coach to help dive in, which is why iD Tech offers both online python tutoring and small-group after-school programs for kids.
+We also know that sometimes it takes a supportive, expert coach to help dive in, which is why iD Tech offers lessons in machine learning, online python tutoring and small-group after-school programs for kids.